 Depending on the task, special residual stock machining strategies are available for 3D milling, such as for fillets or complex cavities.
 Path and height-oriented NC programs reduce machine run times.
 You also benefit from precise calculation of the milling areas in residual stock machining.

-Tebis detects potential collisions fully automatically already during NC calculation.
+Tebis detects potential collisions automatically during NC calculation.
 The wide range of collision avoidance solutions are optimized for specific situations.

-A further benefit: The tilt direction can always be adjusted interactively, enabling you to remain flexible despite the high degree of automation.
+An additional benefit: The tilt direction can be adjusted interactively, enabling you to remain flexible despite the high degree of automation.